zzzkeil/wireguard-dnscrypt-tor-server/README.md

 * tor
 * blocklist...

-( some issues with .onion have to be fixed  / not working in this version )
+( some issues with .onion have to be fixed )

 ### Project start 2021.01.24